-To achieve this, we use a feature which has proved to be effective in Haskell, namely type classes.
-To define a type class, we provide a collection of overloaded operations which describe the interface for instances of that class.
-A simple example is the Show type class, which is defined in the prelude and provides an interface for converting values to String:
+To achieve this, we use interfaces, which are similar to type classes in Haskell or traits in Rust.
+To define an interface, we provide a collection of overloadable functions.
+A simple example is the Show interface, which is defined in the prelude and provides an interface for converting values to String:

 '''

-class Show a where
+interface Show a where

 show : a -> String

 '''

-This generates a function of the following type (which we call a method of the Show class):
+This generates a function of the following type (which we call a method of the Show interface):